 Cindy was inspired to pursue intensive suit therapy techniques when she realized that several of her patients had traveled long distances to receive this therapy.
 Patients would return to therapy after a three-week session with new skills and increased functional potential.
 It was evident that patients were benefiting from intensive therapy.
 Richmond Hope Therapy Center was founded to allow patients access to this type of treatment program in Richmond.

-Cindy received her undergraduate degree at the University of Richmond, and her Master of Science degree from Virginia Commonwealth University.
+Cindy received her undergraduate degree at the University of Richmond and her Master of Science from Virginia Commonwealth University.
 Cindy is a member of the American Physical Therapy Association.
 She has most recently been trained in the TheraSuit Method, under the direction of Izabela Koscielny.

 Sarah Armstrong completed her undergraduate degree at Quinnipiac University in Hamden, Connecticut, in 2007.
 She continued on at Quinnipiac and received a Doctorate in Physical Therapy in 2009.
 After graduation, Sarah started her career as a traveling physical therapist and had the opportunity to work in a variety of settings across the United States, including California, Massachusetts, Connecticut and Virginia.
 Despite her love of travel, once Sarah was introduced to Richmond Hope Therapy Center in February of 2012, she fell in love with the staff, patients and families.
 When the opportunity for a permanent position at Richmond Hope came available, she was delighted to join the team.

-Hannah Bendahmane attended the University of North Carolina at Chapel Hill, where she received her undergraduate degree in Exercise and Sport Science in May of 2010.
+Hannah Bendahmane attended the University of North Carolina at Chapel Hill, where she received her undergraduate degree in exercise and sport science in May of 2010.
 She completed her Doctorate in Physical Therapy at East Carolina University in Greenville, North Carolina, and graduated in May of 2013.
 Hannah’s passion for pursuing a career in pediatric physical therapy stemmed from having a sibling with special needs.
-East Carolina University fostered her passion through offering a supplemental pediatrics course beyond the required curriculum, and extensive clinical opportunities where Hannah continued to gain knowledge regarding care for the pediatric population.
-Hannah was excited to become a part of the Richmond Hope Therapy Center team in August of 2013, where she provides the upmost compassion and care for the kids and families here.
+East Carolina University fostered her passion by offering a supplemental pediatrics course beyond the required curriculum and extensive clinical opportunities where Hannah continued to gain knowledge regarding care for the pediatric population.
+Hannah was excited to become a part of the Richmond Hope Therapy Center team in August of 2013, where she provides the utmost compassion and care for the kids and families here.